openprivacytech/community/mentorship/gsod/2023/README.md

+`We are not participating in Season of Docs 2023, please reach out if you wanna volunteer, see you in GSoD 2024.`

 > Welcome to the OpenPrivacyTech Google Season of Docs 2023

 ## Project Idea: Create and Update OpenPrivacyTech Documentations and Technical Contents